gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

    * FilteringService - DispatchingService
    * DataMonitoringService - DispatchingService

-** - Integration between clients : ** This kind of interactions should be allowed by system APIs and their configurations on respective clients
+<b> - Integration between clients : </b> This kind of interactions should be allowed by system APIs and their configurations on respective clients

-** - Integration between the components and (other) external services : ** External services can be used for ease of use, like an external maps service, this integration should be implemented on the services that need it as :
+<b> - Integration between the components and (other) external services : </b> External services can be used for ease of use, like an external maps service, this integration should be implemented on the services that need it as :
     * RunManagementService - ExternalMapsService
     * Clients - ExternalMapsService